 One of the best things about this park, however, is the 7¼ inch gauge miniature railway that runs every Sunday between March and October offering round trips from Herne Hill Gates to Brockwell Lido.

-Cost: Free but there is a cost for using Brockwell Lido and £1 per person for the miniature railway (under 2s are free).
+Cost: Free but there is a cost for using Brockwell Lido and £1 per person for the miniature railway (under 2s are free when accompanied by a paying adult).
 The railway is not open year-round.

 Closest Tube: Brixton, followed by a bus.

-Greenwich is always a good place to spend the day.
-You’ll find the Cutty Sark here, the world’s only surviving extreme clipper.
-Although you’ll need to pay for a ticket to go inside, you can still wander around the outside of this incredible ship that’s over 150-years-old!
+Other things to do in Greenwich with kids include the Cutty Sark, the world’s only surviving extreme clipper.
+Although you’ll need to pay for a ticket to go inside, you can still wander around the outside of this incredible ship that’s over 150-years-old

-You can wander along the Thames Path (you can walk all the way back to the centre of town if you like!) or walk to the Isle of Dogs via the Greenwich Foot Tunnel.
+Don’t miss the Prime Meridian Line while in Greenwich.
+You can also wander along the Thames Path (you can walk all the way back to the centre of town if you like!) or walk to the Isle of Dogs via the Greenwich Foot Tunnel.
 Greenwich Park is well worth a visit and don’t miss.

 Cost: Free to visit Greenwich, ticket required for the Cutty Sark.